Ethics in Health Research – A Global Perspective (2026)

 • Interactive quizzes and real-life scenarios

-• Accredited by HPCSA: acquire 10 Ethics CPD points
+• Accredited by HPCSA: acquire 10 CEUs (Ethical)

 • Shareable certificate after successful completion of the test and reaching a score of 80%